 Consultation on the second draft of the new de minimis Regulation replacing Regulation No 875/2007

-Consultation on the Commission's second draft of the new de minimis Regulation replacing Regulation (EC) No 875/2007 on the application of Articles 87 and 88 of the EC Treaty to de minimis aid in the fisheries sector and amending Regulation (EC) No 1860/2004
+On 28 March 2014 the European Commission launched a consultation on the Commission's second draft of the new de minimis Regulation replacing Regulation (EC) No 875/2007 on the application of Articles 87 and 88 of the EC Treaty to de minimis aid in the fisheries sector and amending Regulation (EC) No 1860/2004.

 Objective of the consultation